Best places in Yucatan Mexico? Too many to count.

 The temple was built as almost an exact replica of the great temple at Chichen Itza.
 However, archeologists confirm that it is an inferior copy.

-Most temples, houses, and structures at Mayapan have not been built with the same care as in other Mayan cities.
+Most temples, houses, and structures in Mayapan have not been built with the same care as in other Mayan cities.
 This was the beginning of the end for the Ancient Maya.

 It is believed that the city was abandoned sometime in the 15th century.
 This was perhaps a result of constant violent clashes between the two cultural groups that occupied the city at that time: the Xiu and the Cocom.